 The analysis performed used data from a 20-year period to estimate the mean reported yield of edible products but data only from 2003-2007 to estimate mean percentage of the strike limit landed.
 The paper does provide a way to calculate a conversion factor to satisfy a given need at a given probability level for a given strike limit using data reported from the Greenland hunt.
-However, inter alia the paper did not address the difficulties with the reliability of the Greenlandic data, including the inclusion of unrealistically low and high values discussed in detail under 4.1 and did not use the most up-to-date information on struck-and-lost animals.
+However, inter alia the paper did not address the difficulties with the reliability of the Greenlandic data, including the inclusion of unrealistically low and high values discussed under 4.1.